Nuvorix/Free-WordPress-Glossary-Plugin/README.md

 ## Security Features

 ### Input Sanitization
-All user inputs, such as search queries and glossary entries, are sanitized to prevent code injection.
+All user inputs, including search queries and glossary entries, are sanitized to prevent code injection.

 ### Data Validation
 Only valid data is stored for tooltip text and glossary terms, ensuring database integrity.